lucas56098/voronoi_mesh_project/new_README.md

                      3 - radially inward

 `-check`                            : check mesh for correctness (for large point sets takes way longer than grid generation)

-`-algorihm`          : specify the algorithm used
+`-algorihm [int algorithm]`         : specify the algorithm used

                      0 - halfplane intersection O(n^2)

                      1 - point insertion O(nlogn) (standard option)

+`-image`                            : plot image of mesh using python matplotlib and save file

+The next options are specific and not compatible with all of the options above!

-`-image`             : plot image of mesh using python matplotlib and save file `-benchmark`         : benchmark algorithm, save benchmarking files and plot time and memory benchmark using python matplotlib
+`-benchmark`                        : benchmark algorithm, save benchmarking files and plot time and memory benchmark using python matplotlib

                                     ! benchmarking is not compatible with -n, -check, -image, - gganim, -mmanim !

-`-mmanim`            : moving mesh animation, specify (frames) (fps)
+`-mmanim [int N_frames] [int fps]`  : moving mesh animation, specify (frames) (fps)

                                     !
 Moving Mesh Animation is not compatible with -sort_option, -check, -algorithm, -image, -benchmark, -gganim !

-`-gganim`            : grid generation animation, specify (fps)
+`-gganim [int fps]`                 : grid generation animation, specify (fps)

                                     !
 Grid Generation Animation is not compatible with -sort_option, -check, -algorithm, -image, -benchmark, -mmanim !

+If anything is unclear:

-`-h`,`-help`,`--help`: show this window and exit
+`-h`,`-help`,`--help`               : show this window and exit